microsoft/griffel/apps/website/docs/react/api/merge-classes.md

 ### Order of arguments matters

-There might be an issue with incorrect order of classes - as the latest wins.
-In the example below `props.className` should be last to override the component styles:
+The order of classes is important - if two classes apply the same style, the latest class wins.
+In the example below the background color will be red:

 ```jsx
 const useClasses = makeStyles({